Rita (Israeli singer): 2010–present; Reading Lolita in Tehran

 In 2010 she performed at the President's Residence in Jerusalem in the presence of Italian prime minister Silvio Berlusconi and Israeli president Shimon Peres.
-She sang her musical version to Bialik's poem Hachnisini tachat knafekh ("Put me under your wings") and an aria in Italian.
+Rita sang her musical version of Hayim Nahman Bialik's poem Hachnisini tachat knafekh ("Put me under your wings"), and an aria in Italian.

-Deciding to create a song in her childhood language of Persian, which she speaks fluently, she introduced the single, "Shaneh" based on traditional Persian folk music, but modernized with a more pop and techno dance beat.
-She released her new Persian single, "Shaneh", on June 22, 2011.
+In 2011, Rita became famous in Iran after the release of various pop records in which she sings in her childhood native Persian language, which she speaks fluently, on 22 June 2011 she introduced the single "Shaneh", based on traditional Persian folk music, but modernized with a more pop and techno dance beat.
 Iranians of all ages responded "overwhelmingly," including sending her emails and writing on her Facebook page.